NotTheRealJoe/grepcidr-reverse/README.md

 ```

 Here we use the `--tolerant` flag to make grepcidr-reverse silently ignore any rows from `ip route` that don't start with a valid CIDR range, such as "default".

+## Building

+- Make sure you have the Go developer tools installed.
+See https://go.dev/doc/install.
+- In the project directory, run `go get` to install dependecies.
+- Run `make` to generate the `grepcidr-reverse` binary.

+### Build the debian package

+- Do the above
+- Install dpkg-deb on your system
+- Run `make debain`. **grepcidr-reverse.deb** is generated in the "debian" directory.